Three Hundred Years Since the Statute of Anne, from 1709 to Cyberspace

 Chapter 2: The Statute of Anne 1709–10: Its Historical Setting

-William Cornish* QUEEN ANNE: A LIMITED MONARCH 1 This keynote address to the Congress should be heard in a celebratory key, a key with rich and lasting sonorities: E Flat major perhaps.
+2. The Statute of Anne 1709–10: its historical setting William Cornish* QUEEN ANNE: A LIMITED MONARCH 1 This keynote address to the Congress should be heard in a celebratory key, a key with rich and lasting sonorities: E Flat major perhaps.
 The Statute of Anne has sounded many striking chords in its long history as a model for copyright.
 Some of them are harmonious, some discordant; but as most people have appreciated, even before the knell of post-modernism, we hear what we are disposed to hear.
 Whatever the impression of the Statute on each of us, it has its distinctive timbre.
 Hence today’s act of homage.
 The Statute is set out in the appendix of this Volume for easy reference in much that was discussed in the First Session of the Congress and is found in the first part of this volume.1 Why copyright experts have come to regard this piece of Parliamentary legislation as ‘the Statute of Anne’ is obscure.
 The British do not talk of the Copyright Act 1842 as the Statute of Victoria, or the Imperial Copyright Act of 1911 as the Statute of Edward (VII).
 Nor in Anne’s own reign do we regard the truly fundamental Act of Union joining Scotland to England as another ‘Statute of Anne’, though nationalist Scots may condemn it as a Statute of Anne-xation.
 The Act on Copy-right (9 Anne c.21) is named after the monarch in the obtuse way that some nicknames stick.
-Of itself the name is of no more historical significance than the question whether the Act...
+Of itself the name is of...

 You are not authenticated to view the full text of this chapter or article.

 Elgaronline requires a subscription or purchase to access the full text of books or journals.
 Please login through your library system or with your personal username and password on the homepage.